Easy 4-Ingredient Chia Pudding

 Chia seeds have no flavor so the pudding will taste like whatever liquid and sweetener you’re using.
 If you want the pudding to have a bit of sweetness you can add sweet spices like cinnamon and cardamom, vanilla extract and your sweetener of choice.

-As for the texture, it’s like a thick, creamy tapioca pudding if you just mix the chia seeds with your milk.
+The texture is similar to a thick, creamy tapioca pudding.
 If you’re looking for a smooth pudding texture you can blend the mixture in a high powdered blender until smooth.
-I do this for my chocolate chia pudding and pumpkin mousse recipes.
+I do this for my blended chocolate chia pudding and my pumpkin pie chia mousse recipes.

 How Long Does it Take to Thicken?